 Japan's wasabi producers farm 'green gold'

-[IZU, Japan] If you've eaten sushi, you might assume you've tried wasabi.
-But chances are it was an artificial version that Japanese growers say is a world away from their 'green gold'.
+IF you've eaten sushi, you might assume you've tried wasabi.
+But chances are it was an artificial version that Japanese growers say is a world away from their "green gold".

 Unlike the spicy neon concoction familiar to many fans of Japanese cuisine - which is in fact made from horseradish - real wasabi is pale-green and offers a complex, mildly piquant flavour.